 The maximum amount payable in respect of all injuries suffered by the participant as a consequence of a single incident is $171,000.

-The injury determines the total amount of the lump sum that you will be paid.
-To learn more, see our Table of benefits.
+The injury determines the total amount of the lump sum that you'll be paid.

 For a person over 18 years of age the full death benefit of $70,680 is payable, plus an additional $2,850 for each dependent child.

-Where the deceased is under the age of 18 and has no dependents, the schemes provide a benefit up to $9,000 for funeral expenses.
+Where the deceased is under the age of 18 and has no dependants, the schemes provide a benefit up to $9,000 for funeral expenses.

 Any benefit paid to school children under the Supplementary Sporting Injuries Benefits Scheme is required to be refunded to NSW Sporting Injuries where: